TanishaKr07/HolidayRecipesClassifier/README.md

 We used `RandomForestClassifier` as our modeling algorithm and used `GridSearchCV` to tune two key hyuperparameters `max_depth` and `n_estimators`.
 These hyperparameters control the depth of each tree and the number of trees in the forest which help reduced overfitting and manage variance.
 The best combination for those parameters were 10 `max_depth` and 100 for `n_estimators`.

-The F1 Score for the final model was 0.58 (macro-average), which is a substantial improvement from tthe baseline model's F1 score of 0.41.
-We saw a significant improvement in the F1 score for predicting desserts (True), which increased from 0.02 to 0.46, and the recal rose from 0.01 to 0.52.
-The model is now significantly better at identifying desserts while aintaing the performance on non-desserts.
+The F1 Score for the final model was 0.60 (macro-average), which is a substantial improvement from the baseline model's F1 score of 0.41.
+We saw a significant improvement in the F1 score for predicting desserts (True), which increased from 0.02 to 0.48, and the recall rose from 0.01 to 0.52.
+The model is now significantly better at identifying desserts while maintaining the performance on non-desserts.
 These resulut validate the impact of our feature engineering and hyperparameter tuning.

 ---